google/neural-tangents/README.md

 ### Function space:

 Outputs of a linearized model evolve identically to those of an infinite one [[11]](#11-wide-neural-networks-of-any-depth-evolve-as-linear-models-under-gradient-descent-neurips-2019-jaehoon-lee-lechao-xiao-samuel-s-schoenholz-yasaman-bahri-roman-novak-jascha-sohl-dickstein-jeffrey-pennington) but with a different kernel - specifically, the Neural Tangent Kernel [[10]](#10-neural-tangent-kernel-convergence-and-generalization-in-neural-networks-neurips-2018-arthur-jacot-franck-gabriel-clément-hongler) evaluated on the specific `apply_fn` of the finite network given specific `params_0` that the network is initialized with.
-For this we provide the `nt.empirical_kernel_fn` function that accepts any `apply_fn` and returns a `kernel_fn(x1, x2, params, get)` that allows to compute the empirical NTK and/or NNGP (based on `get`) kernels on specific `params`.
+For this we provide the `nt.empirical_kernel_fn` function that accepts any `apply_fn` and returns a `kernel_fn(x1, x2, get, params)` that allows to compute the empirical NTK and/or NNGP (based on `get`) kernels on specific `params`.

 #### Example: